WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_2.md

 ### Non-AI Team
 What Went Well:
 - **Progress on C- Parser:** Despite the challenges we faced, we made significant progress on developing the C- language parser in this sprint.
 We successfully implemented advanced features and improved error handling.
+- **Getting the Flex Scanner Working As We Want:** While we originally found ourselves on the wrong track for how we can use the Flex scanner, we found a proper understanding and are now able to use the scanner to help us with our project.
+- **Completing Two Homework Assignments:** We were able to finish the first homework assignment from Sprint 1 along with beginning and finishing the second homework assignment.